andrey-zherikov/argparse/README.md

 In case if none of the above methods is suitable, `argparse` provides `string[] CLI!(...).completeArgs(string[] args)` function.
 It takes arguments that should be completed and returns all possible completions.

-`completeArgs` function expects to receive all command-line arguments (excluding `argv[0]`—first command-line argument in `main` function) in order to provide completions correctly (set of available arguments depends on subcommand).
+`completeArgs` function expects to receive all command-line arguments (excluding `argv[0]` – first command-line argument in `main` function) in order to provide completions correctly (set of available arguments depends on subcommand).
 This function supports two workflows:
 - If the last argument in `args` is empty and it’s not supposed to be a value for a command-line argument, then all available arguments and subcommands (if any) are returned.
 - If the last argument in `args` is not empty and it’s not supposed to be a value for a command-line argument, then only